superdadcode/common/README.md

-# Config
+# config
-Yes, Finally I did it !
+This is only for development-phase purpose !
-This is superdadcode first repository.
+Please do not clone or download !